Gibe/Umbraco-Link-Picker/README.md

 @CurrentPage.propertyName.name
 </pre>

-Of if you are using a strongly-typed model, or want to deserialize the JSON, the use <code>Newtonsoft.Json</code>:
+If you are using strongly-typed, or want to deserialize the JSON, then use <code>Newtonsoft.Json</code> to access the data using a model:

 <pre>
 var data = JsonConvert.DeserializeObject(value.ToString());